 However, after having begun with a positive start as mentioned above, we would recommend trying to keep positivity a characteristic of any one-to-one.
 Of course, you want your call center agents to be the best they can be, but don’t become the kind of supervisor who only talks about what should be improved.
 Although knowing when and how to present negative feedback is an essential skill of any call center supervisor, positive feedback is equally important.

 Therefore, try to find the golden mean between providing positive and negative feedback to your call center agents throughout your feedback session, not just at the beginning.
+You can also learn how to give well-balanced feedback through different coaching methods.

 Watch out for the way you communicate your feedback